rintoj/mongo-restifier/README.md

 | api.oauth2.default.client | To create a default client at startup, provide client attributes: *name*, *description*, *id*, *secret*, *grantTypes* - valid values are `password` and `refresh_token`
 | api.oauth2.rules          | Array of tab separated values in the order:  *AuthType* - valid values are `None`, `Basic` and `Bearer`, *Roles* - coma separated values without space. eg: `ADMIN,USER`, *Methods* - coma separated values without space. eg: `GET,POST,PUT`,  *Url* - eg: `/api/user/**/*`
 | api.environment           | `development` or `production`
+| static.root               | Provide a folder from the root of the project to be served as static content.
+By default this is set to `public`
+| static.fallback           | The given file will be served if a static content is not found.
+Default value is `index.html`.
+Set to `false` to disable this feature.
 | logger.level              | Valid values are `OFF`, `FATAL`, `ERROR`, `WARN`, `LOG`, `INFO`, `DEBUG`, `TRACE` and `ALL`
 | logger.log4js             | [Log4j configuration](https://www.npmjs.com/package/log4js#configuration)